Former Southwest Airlines Employee Claims Co-Workers Set Up ‘Whites Only’ Break Room In Houston Airport

 — KHOU 11 News Houston (@KHOU) September 20, 2018

-In a statement from Southwest Airlines issued a week ago, the airline refrains from commenting on the specifics of the case, but reminds the public that it does take a strong stance against discrimination.
+In a statement from Southwest Airlines issued a week ago, the airline refrained from commenting on the specifics of the case, but reminded the public that it does take a strong stance against discrimination.

 “Southwest Airlines is an Equal Opportunity Employer and prides itself on an open and inclusive work environment that consistently ranks among the world’s best places to work.
-We employ more than 57,000 People who provide the world’s best hospitality to our more than 120 million annual Customers as they travel throughout the Southwest network.
-Our People are our greatest asset, and it is our goal to support our Employees and our Customers who come from all walks of life.”
+We employ more than 57,000 people who provide the world’s best hospitality to our more than 120 million annual customers as they travel throughout the Southwest network.
+Our people are our greatest asset, and it is our goal to support our employees and our customers who come from all walks of life.”

-In the document, Southwest Airlines also emphasizes its inclusivity.
+In the document, Southwest Airlines also emphasized its inclusivity.

 “We work relentlessly to foster an environment that is diverse and inclusive.”